mrommel/Colony/README.md

 - [Defect] city banner is on top of ???

 ## Done
+- [Defect] axeman starts sometimes in water
+- click on mini map should focus
+- add cities to minimap
 - color areas in civ color
 - civ specific city names
 - add city screen